delawaremathguy/ShoppingList15/README.md

 * This repo was first made publicly available on XXX December, XXXX.

 ShoppingList15 is a simple iOS app to process a shopping list that you can take to the grocery store with you, and move items off the list as you pick them up.
-It persists data in CoreData and uses SwiftUI.
+It persists data in Core Data and uses SwiftUI.
 This project was posted using XCode 13.2 and requires iOS 15.0 or later.

 * An [earlier version of this project](https://github.com/delawaremathguy/ShoppingList14) is available that works with XCode 12.5/iOS 14.5.
 If you have not yet made the move to XCode 13/iOS 15, you should use this earlier project instead.